-Letter from the Sales Department to Mircea Deac, informing him that Nety Heimovici, wife of the artist, wishes that the payment be done in cash, directly to her.
+Letter from the Sales Department to Mircea Deac, informing him that Nety Heimovici, wife of the artist, wishes that the payment be done in cash, directly to her (right bottom).

 Nety sends him a telegram letting him know that she met someone else, shall not return to Romania and wishes to divorce.
 Bitzan is put under surveillance by the Romanian secret police and his telephone is being tapped.
-They officially divorce in February 1965;
+They officially divorce on February, 12 1965;